Prince George of Greece and Denmark: First modern Olympic games

-George, along with his brothers Constantine and Nicholas, were involved with the organization of the 1896 Summer Olympics in Athens.
-George served as president of the Sub-Committee for Nautical Sports.
-He served as a judge for the weightlifting competition, and demonstrated his strength by clearing the weights at the end of the event.
+George, along with his brothers Constantine and Nicholas, were involved with the organization of the 1896 Summer Olympics in Athens – the first modern Olympic games.
+George served as president of the Sub-Committee for Nautical Sports on the newly created Hellenic Olympic Committee.
+He served as President of the judges, and also as a judge for the weightlifting competition, and demonstrated his strength by lifting the weights one-handed at the end of the event.
+As a member of the royal family, he gave more credence to the judges' decisions.